-Income fell by 0.5% from the previous year to €7,574,371 principally as a result of decreased fundraising income.
-Commercial revenues of €911,007 were up 2% compared to 2018 (€892,108) through the activities of the Le Chéile commercial partnership with the GAA.
+Income fell by 15% from the previous year to €6,445,217 principally as a result of decreased GAA intercounty competition activity and no fundraising activity in the USA.
+Commercial revenues of €532,727 were down 42% compared to 2019 (€911,007) through the activities of the Le Chéile commercial partnership with the GAA.
 This partnership aims to ensure that additional independent player-generated commercial funding is available to supplement core funding from the GAA.
-This in turn allows for additional investment in player services.

-Total GAA funding to the GPA amounted to €2,970,572 as a result of the 15% link to the GAA's Central Council Net Commercial Revenues.
-This funding agreement which expires in 2019 (but which will continue to apply in 2020) establishes a long-term commitment to link player welfare and development with the GAA's commercial success.
-The figure represents 39% of total revenues and a 2.6% increase from 2018's funding of €2,895,000.
+Total GAA funding to the GPA amounted to €2,353,753 down 21% year on year, as a result of the 15% link to the GAA's Central Council Net Commercial Revenues.
+This funding agreement which expires in 2020 establishes a long-term commitment to link player welfare and development with the GAA's commercial success.
+The figure represents 37% of total revenues, and the agreement was renegotiated in 2020 for a four-year term ending 2024.

 Annual Grant Funding is received from Sport Ireland via the GAA, and the GPA is responsible for ensuring that this government funding is paid to senior inter-county players.
-A total of €3m was allocated in 2019 and will be paid directly to players as a result of their participation in inter-county games.
+A total of €3m was allocated in 2020 and will be paid directly to players as a result of their participation in inter-county games.
 Government grant income is recognised on an accruals basis relating to the specific championship year the grant relates to.